bbkane/dotfiles/zsh/README_notes.md

 # Profiling

 There's a couple different options to profile, but I found [How to profile your zsh startup time – Benjamin Esham](https://esham.io/2018/02/zsh-profiling) to be my favorite.
+[Faster and enjoyable ZSH (maybe) • htr3n's](https://htr3n.github.io/2018/07/faster-zsh/) also has great suggestions.

 I started with: